dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.56/_index.md

 <hr style="height:1px;border-width:0;color:gray;background-color:black">

-### Copy to CDI Alerts Function is not Appearing for Caution Code Documents
+### Copy to CDI/Clinical Alerts Function is not Appearing for Caution Code Documents

 **CACTWO-6798 {{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-When a user highlights text and right clicks from a caution code document, the funtion Copy to CDI Alert does not appear.
+When a user highlights text and right clicks from a caution code document, the funtion Copy to CDI/Clinical Alert does not appear.
 This has been corrected.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">